Apr. 11, 2021

-Informed by his work as a theologian and professor at Biola University's Torrey Honors Institute, Matt Jenson recently published a new work exploring major theological contributions of eleven of the Christian tradition’s most influential theologians.
+Informed by his work as a theologian and professor at Biola University's Torrey Honors College, Matt Jenson recently published a new work exploring major theological contributions of eleven of the Christian tradition’s most influential theologians.
 His new book, Theology in the Democracy of the Dead — a project 10 years in the making — was informed by the deep and broad reading included in Torrey Honors’ curriculum and takes on the similar unique approach to studying theology.

 “I wanted to do what we do in Torrey, which is to read the primary material and then do a close reading, and close interpretation of the primary sources and see what I can learn from just listening to those voices,” said Jenson.

 As a systematic theologian specializing in theological anthropology and ecclesiology, the book is not what one would expect.
 Where most studies on the history of Christian theology focus either on one theologian or on one doctrine as discussed by various thinkers, Jenson’s work reviews a major theological contribution of 11 historic writers in an in-depth fashion from their individual works.

 “[I wanted to] get inside the mind of the author and the text and pay as close attention to the words they have written as possible, and try to understand not just what they are doing but why they are doing what they are doing,” said Jenson.

 He wanted to explain the brushstrokes of each historic writer and why they made those choices to his readers.